LeonAquitaine/AquitaineStudioPresets/references.md

 - **Cinematic - Cool - Kubrick**: Incorporates Nael's lut_Nael.png to create a cool, atmospheric look reminiscent of Stanley Kubrick's clinical color palette, particularly in films like "2001: A Space Odyssey" and "A Clockwork Orange."

 - **Portrait - Soft - Ritts**: Leverages ipsusu's MultiLut_Ipsusu.png for enhanced skin tones with a soft, flattering appearance similar to the ethereal style of photographer Herb Ritts.

+- **Light - Noir - Maltese Falcon**: A performance-optimized gameplay preset using Nael's lut_Nael.png for a film noir aesthetic with lower vibrance, bluer tones, and enhanced contrast, reminiscent of classic noir films like "The Maltese Falcon."

+- **Light - Clarity - Deakins**: A lightweight gameplay preset featuring ipsusu's MultiLut_Ipsusu.png that emphasizes clarity and sharpness while maintaining natural colors and good performance, inspired by Roger Deakins' crisp cinematography style.

+- **Light - Fantasy - Stardust**: Uses Witch's Presets LUT collection to create a fantasy-inspired aesthetic with enhanced color saturation while keeping impact on performance minimal, evoking the magical atmosphere of films like "Stardust."

+- **Light - Vibrant - Fifth Element**: Employs Okami's MultiLut_Yomi.png for vibrant, colorful gameplay with enhanced saturation and contrast, optimized for performance and inspired by the bold color palette of "The Fifth Element."

+- **Light - Cinematic - Skyfall**: Utilizes the MultiLut_GShade.png for a film-like aesthetic that adds cinematic quality while maintaining good performance, drawing inspiration from the rich visual texture of "Skyfall."